day8/re-frame/docs/SubscriptionFlow.md

 ## Flow Mechanics

-This tutorial can be skipped.
+If you are in a hurry, this tutorial can be skipped.
 It provides advanced, background information.
-It explains Reagent's underlying reactive mechanism used in dominoes 4-5-6.
+It explains the underlying reactive mechanism used in dominoes 4-5-6.

 ## On Flow